Famously Rampant Urbanization

 The four components of the continuum of urbanity examine 1) how people support themselves and whether and how they participate in formal and informal economies, 2) the nature and expression of their social identities and the implications of social identity for consumption and symbolic decisions, 3) the spatial scope of influences and material connections, including long-distance linkages or tele-connections, and finally 4) the interaction of the other three dimensions with the biological, physical, cultural, and social environments of specific places.
 Such specificity of place can apply to very local or to broader areas.
 In describing the interaction with place, it is important that sometimes features of the bio-geo-cultural environment act as constraints on the other three dimensions of the continuum of urbanity, and sometimes the environment is in fact changed by the processes represented by the other dimensions.

-Urban district rising on recently converted agricultural land
+Urban district rising on recently converted agricultural land between Beijing and Tianjin. |

 It is clear that the continuum of urbanity plays out in China in many ways.
 The connections between cities and villages are diverse and impactful.
 Some villages are swallowed up into expanding cities, with consequent changes in livelihood and lifestyle.
 Some villages continue to exist, but become sites of industrial production as factories excluded from polluted cities relocate to rural areas, while some are converted to tourist economies, for example.
 In other cases, villages are bought out and the land converted to high-rise, gated apartment blocks with the associated transportation infrastructure.